 Humberto Ocariz has broad experience in both state and federal court litigation.
-He has first-chaired numerous trials and handed all aspects of litigation, including complex commercial litigation, product liability, contractual disputes, fraud and other business torts, intellectual property cases (trademark, trade secrets and patent-related claims), securities claims, legal malpractice, distributorship terminations, and international disputes and arbitrations.
+He has first-chaired numerous trials and handled all aspects of litigation, including complex commercial litigation, product liability, contractual disputes, fraud and other business torts, intellectual property cases (trademark, trade secrets and patent-related claims), securities claims, legal malpractice, distributorship terminations, and international disputes and arbitrations.
 He has also worked closely with foreign counsel in connection with foreign matters.
 Mr. Ocariz was selected to serve as an arbitrator for the International Chamber of Commerce International Court of Arbitration.

 Representing various clients in arbitration before AAA, NASD and private arbitrations.